 Following the introduction and methodological framework, part 2 of the paper outlines young people's experiences of climate emotions and the "Climate Emotions Wheel".
 It then explains the relevance of the topic to the youth sector and explores several key challenges for the youth sector.
 The next section discusses opportunities and responses for the youth sector.
 Five key areas are outlined here, namely fostering resilience, creating supportive spaces for climate emotions, balancing individual and collective action, promoting planetary health and engaging with nature.
-Finally, the paper offers recommendations for future studies and identifies key recommendations for the youth sector.
+Finally, the paper offers recommendations for the youth sector.